hellodow/ams595-desktop/README.md

 add Python into the PATH.
 See
 http://python-guide-pt-br.readthedocs.io/en/latest/starting/install/win/
 for more detail.
-Alternatively, you can also install Anaconda, which contains NumPy, SciPy etc. and will set the path for you automatically.
+Alternatively, you can also install Anaconda, which contains NumPy, SciPy, Spyder etc. and will set the path for you automatically.
 You can download Anaconda at https://www.continuum.io/downloads#windows.

 ### Installing Docker